fum-cs/fds/docs/intro-linear-algebra.md

 \end{bmatrix}
 $$

 **Sparse vectors**, are vectors with most of its elements equal to zero.
-We denote the number of nonzero elements of a vector $\bf{x}$ as $nnz(x)$.
+We denote the number of nonzero elements of a vector $$\bf{x}$$ as $$nnz(x)$$.
 The sparser possible vector is the zero vector.
 Sparse vectors are common in machine learning applications and often require some type of method to deal with them effectively.

 ## Vector dimensions and coordinate system

 Vectors can have any number of dimensions.
 The most common are the 2-dimensional cartesian plane, and the 3-dimensional space.
 Vectors in 2 and 3 dimensions are used often for pedgagogical purposes since we can visualize them as geometric vectors.
 Nevetheless, most problems in machine learning entail more dimensions, sometiome hundreds or thousands of dimensions.
-The notation for a vector $\bf{x}$ of arbitrary dimensions, $n$ is:
+The notation for a vector $$\bf{x}$$ of arbitrary dimensions, $$n$$ is:

 $$
 \bf{x} =